Date of Review: 17 January 2018

 - Being under the influence of alcohol or drugs whilst carrying out your role at The Thanet.

-- Smoking within the premises and grounds of the Community Centre.
+- Smoking within the premises and grounds of The Thanet.

 - Behaving in a way that is prejudicial to the good name of the organisation.